drewcrawford/work.py/README.md

 ### Projected Cost

 JucheLog is written and maintained by two developers at DrewCrawfordApps LLC, an iPhone and iPad consulting company.
-Loggly is the result of approximately 15 hours of work, valued at $1875 at current market rates, and is provided to you at no charge.
+JucheLog is the result of approximately 15 hours of work, valued at $1875 at current market rates, and is provided to you at no charge.
 If this project is of use to you please consider us for your next Objective-C project.